jdsouthern/bootcamp-project-1-EDA/README.md

 Things like X and Y Coordinates, Latitude and Longitude, and City, as all of these incidents occurred in Charlotte.
 So once the data was cleaned up a bit in the CSV, I read it into Jupyter, and would continue to clean if needed from inside of Jupyter.

+## Finding and Plotting Annual Incident Reports by CMPD Division and Incident Report Changes by Year
 My initial task was to find which time of day crime occurs most and least, as it appeared at first glance that there were timestamps recorded in this dataset.
 However, all of the time stamps were marked with correct dates, but none were marked with actual times of the day.
 Each input for 'Date Reported' had a time of 00:00:00+00.
 To try and work around this, I decided to see which divisions in CMPD had the most and least amount of crime annually.